LAYERED CHRISTMAS ANGEL

 Once uploaded and sized to your needs, you’re ready to Ungroup.
 Click Ungroup one time to ungroup the entire design.
 You’ll then want to ungroup the side pieces.

 To set up the score lines on the side pieces, select the layer that uploads as cut.

 Come back to the layers panel, and while holding the SHIFT button, click the score and the corresponding piece, then click ATTACH.

 I saved the layers in shades of gray for ease of viewing on-screen and in-file viewers.
 The angels I cut and assembled, as pictured above, were cut mainly in white on 8.5″x11″ paper.
 Feel free to use whatever colors you’d like.
 You may want to change the color on-screen at this point.

 Set your material size for each mat.

-If you’re cutting the project at the sized in a 3D version, it is possible to consolidate some of the pieces to use less paper.
+If you’re cutting the project at the size in a 3D version, it is possible to consolidate some of the pieces to use less paper.
 To move pieces and consolidate, click one of the cut pieces on the mat (as shown above).
 Then click Move Object.

 Choose a mat with enough space to place the piece without overlapping.
 As shown above, I moved one side piece to mat 8.
 I then moved the other side piece to mat 9.

 After moving the piece, it usually ends up on top of the piece that was on the mat.
-Move one over so there is enough space for each without the cut lines overlapping.
+Move one over, so there is enough space for each without the cut lines overlapping.
 Once each mat is ready, click Continue.

 If you’re using a Maker but don’t have a scoring wheel, you can select the Edit Tools link to change from the scoring wheel to the scoring stylus.